vishvAsa/book-pub/rAmAnujIyam/yAmunaH/Agama-prAmANyam/Agama-prAmANyam_min.md

 <details open=><summary>Buitenen</summary>

-since it is vijñānādi, i.e. "a ground for validity",220 the denial of the validity of Pāñcarātra is not justified, because it entails overextension.
+since it is vijñānādi, i.e. "a ground for validity",221 the denial of the validity of Pāñcarātra is not justified, because it entails overextension.
 </details>

 <details open=><summary>Buitenen - Note</summary>

-220: i.e., as a tatpuruṣa compound "the beginning (source) of (valid) knowledge:" vijñānādibhāvāt "since He (God) is a source of valid knowledge."
+[221]: ie., as a tatpuruṣa compound "the beginning (source) of (valid) knowledge:" vijñānādibhāve "since He (God) is a source of valid knowledge."
 </details>

 <details open=><summary>नरसिंहः</summary>